Haririshikesh/System-Design-Journey/Concepts/Networking Essentials/osi.md

 **Analogy**: The delivery service offering both guaranteed (tracked) and faster (untracked) options.
 **Example**: TCP (used for web browsing, email), UDP (used for streaming, online gaming).

-> Ensures reliable or efficient data delivery to the correct application.
+> Ensures reliable or efficient data delivery to the correct application. *When you click a link, TCP ensures the entire webpage loads correctly.
+For a faster "Hi!" on WhatsApp or a smooth video stream, UDP might be preferred.*

 ### 5. Session Layer